Mural at Bangcheon Market. Daegu, South Korea. © Matt Lemon Photography. All Rights Reserved.

-When American rock band Van Halen released Jump as the lead single from their album ‘1984’, I was ten years old.
-It reached number one on the US Billboard charts and the top ten in many other countries, and I remember a friend of mine playing the song whenever his dad allowed him to turn their apartment into a children’s disco for our classmates.
+When American rock band Van Halen released Jump as the lead single from their album 1984, it reached number one on the US Billboard charts and the top ten in many other countries.
 The song is now over 30 years old and regarded a classic, and this mural in one of the narrow alleyways at Daegu’s Bangcheon Market reminded me of it.

-When I decided to put this photo on my blog, I searched for the original video of ‘Jump’ and read several articles about the song, and so I learnt that shortly after the terrorist attacks on September 11, it was placed on the 2001 Clear Channel memorandum, a document distributed by Clear Channel Communications, which operates over 1,200 radio stations in the United States.
+When I searched for the original video of “Jump”, I stumbled upon several articles about the song and learnt that shortly after the September 11 Attacks, it was placed on the 2001 Clear Channel memorandum, a document distributed by Clear Channel Communications, which operates over 1,200 radio stations in the United States.
 The memo contained a list of 165 “lyrically questionable” songs with the suggestion radio stations “might not want to play these songs” as some may find them insensitive.

 “A Clear Channel spokeswoman emphasized that the list was not a mandate or order to radio programmers.
 In a statement, the company said the list came not from the corporate offices but from ‘a grass-roots effort that was apparently circulated among program directors’.
 Others in the Clear Channel network, speaking on condition of anonymity, told a more complicated story.
 They said that a smaller list of questionable songs was originally generated by the corporate office, but an overzealous regional executive began contributing suggestions and circulating the list via e-mail, where it continued to grow.” – After the Horror, Radio Stations Pull Some Songs, Neil Strauss, New York Times